TedEkstrom/Ticket-System/README.md

 ![image](https://github.com/user-attachments/assets/e4f0a409-653c-455f-9231-a7772528bb49)

 The MakeTicket.dat file is for MakeTicket and must be placed in the same folder.
-This is how you tell the application where to place the new tickets.
-For example \\192.168.1.19\tickets.
+This is how you tell the application where to place the new tickets, for example \\192.168.1.19\tickets.

 More admin users